 Privacy by Design

-Regulators expect companies to engage in “privacy by design” — the concept that privacy consideration should be an integral part of the development process for any product or service.
+Regulators expect companies to engage in “privacy by design” — the concept that privacy considerations should be an integral part of the development process for any product or service.
 We work with clients to develop privacy by design programs that minimize the legal risk that PII is used in a manner that might draw regulatory scrutiny or invite a lawsuit.
 Companies that engage in privacy by design programs find that they save money by avoiding the need to backfill privacy protections after a new product or service has been finalized.